lagotto/lagotto/docs/api.md

 The media type is set in the header, e.g. "Accept: application/json".
 Media type negotiation via file extension (e.g. ".json") is not supported.
 The API defaults to JSON if no media type is given, e.g. to test the API with a browser.
 Support for XML has been depreciated.

 ## API Key
-All API calls require an API key, use the format `?api_key=API_KEY`.
+All v3 API calls require an API key, use the format `?api_key=API_KEY`.
 A key can be obtained by registering as API user with the ALM application and this shouldn't take more than a few minutes.
 By default the ALM application uses [Mozilla Persona](http://www.mozilla.org/en-US/persona/), but it can also be configured to use other services usch as OAuth and CAS.
 For the PLOS ALM application you need to sign in with your [PLOS account](http://register.plos.org/ambra-registration/register.action).

+The v4 API uses a username/password pair and HTTP Basic authentication for article create, update, and delete.
+You can GET article information from the v4 endpoint using an API key as for API v3.

 ## Query for one or several Articles
 Specify one or more articles by a comma-separated list of DOIs in the `ids` parameter.
 These DOIs have to be URL-escaped, e.g. `%2F` for `/`: